Madlykeanu/Underilla/README.md

 - None strategy 3:25 (2.13 times longer than Vanilla generation)
 - Absolute stategy 4:34 (2.85 times longer than Vanilla generation)
 - Surface srategy 4:32 (2.83 times longer than Vanilla generation)
-- Relative strategy 11:07 (6.94 times longer than Vanilla generation)
+- Relative strategy (have been removed since) 11:07 (6.94 times longer than Vanilla generation)

 For a 50000 * 30000 world, it would take 40 hours to generate with Minecraft vanilla generator, 113 hours in surface strategie and 279 hours in relative.